 Furthermore, irradiation induced material degradation due to the impact with 14 MeV neutrons in D-T-burning plasma devices is another critical issue, both, from a safety point of view, but also under the aspect of the component lifetime.
-Next step thermonuclear confinement devices such as ITER with an integrated neutron fluence in the order of 1 dpa (displacements per atom; for low-Z materials 1dpa corresponds to approx. 10 n m-2) do not pose any unsolvable material problems.
+Next step thermonuclear confinement devices such as ITER with an integrated neutron fluence in the order of 1 dpa (displacements per atom; for low-Z materials 1dpa corresponds to approx. $10^{25}~\text{n}^2$ mm2) do not pose any unsolvable material problems.
 However, in future devices such as DEMO or in commercial fusion reactors with integrated neutron wall loads of 80 to 150 dpa new radiation resistant materials have to be developed and tested under realistic conditions.
 Due to the lack of an intense 14 MeV neutron source, complex neutron irradiation experiments are been performed in material test reactors to quantify the n-induced material damage.
 These tests provide the required data base on the degradation of thermal and mechanical parameters; in addition the thermal fatigue and thermal shock performance of irradiated high heat flux components is another important issue for the engineering design, the licensing and the safe operation of future fusion reactors.

-2. DEVELOPMENT AND MANUFACTURING OF PLASMA FACING COMPONENTS

-The applicability of a future energy generating fusion reactors is, among others, based on the feasibilities of plasma facing components which can guarantee a reasonable lifetime from a safety and economical point of view.
-This lifetime is limited mainly by thermal fatigue due to cyclic thermal loads and by thermally induced mechanical stresses to these components [4].
-Transient thermal loads, in particular tokamak specific plasma disruptions can deposit energy densities of several ten MJm-2.
+II.
+DEVELOPMENT AND MANUFACTURING OF PLASMA FACING COMPONENTS thermal loads, in particular tokamak specific plasma disruptions can deposit energy densities of several ten MJm-2.
 These events have pulse durations in the order of 1 millisecond and will damage and/or erode the divertor, especially in the separatrix strike zone region.
 Further transient events which deposit a large fraction of the plasma energy on relatively small wall areas are the vertical displacement events (VDE).